data-mint-research/MCP-BASE-STACK/docs/tutorials/code_quality_guide.md

 **Issue:** Black and isort formatting conflicts.

 **Solution:**
 Ensure isort is configured to be compatible with Black.
-In our project, this is already set up in `pyproject.toml`:
+In our project, this is already set up in `config/pyproject.toml`:

 ```toml
 [tool.isort]